daattali/beautiful-jekyll/simplify-your-homeschool-life-workshop.md

 </div>
 </div>

 _Please note:_ It's $12.99 CAD, which is about $10 USD.

 ##### What's included:

 * A 30ish minute video workshop
 * 3 pages of quick notes of the workshop with more resources to dive into
-* _Free bonus worksheet: _10 Questions to Help You Simplify Your Homeschool Life
+* _Free bonus worksheet_: 10 Questions to Help You Simplify Your Homeschool Life

 _I'm Kelly Briggs from Halifax, Nova Scotia, and have four children under ten.
 I’m an elementary teacher, turned homeschool mom eight years ago._